anooruddh/devops/k8s-readme.md

 **create (imperative )** - creates a whole new object (previously non-existing / deleted) kubectl create can work with one object configuration file at a time

+## kubectl create: Imperative management

+kubectl create is what we call imperative management.
+On this approach you tell the Kubernetes API what you want to create, replace or delete.

+In simpler words, create creates a whole new object (previously non-existing or deleted).

+If you want to just create some resource for troubleshooting, learning or interactive experimentation purpose go with imperative approach (kubectl create).

 ## These are imperative object config: